rust-lang/rfcs/text/0000-generic-dependent-consts.md

 problem when performing arithmetic on constants that depend on type parameters, as outlined in the `Motivation` section above.

-To avoid dealing with arbitrary arithmetic expressions, all constant expressions that affect array sizes are divided into the following three categories:
+To avoid having to prove arbitrary arithmetic identities, all constant expressions that affect array sizes are divided into the following three
+categories:

  1. Constant expressions that do not depend on type parameters at all.
 These will continue to behave as they do now; they are evaluated during type